Welcome to You Are Journey

 Not tragic sad, not sad like the evening in September we stare downtown at the still surprising skyline and listen to Verdi's Requiem and remember.
 But still.

 Then Alex said he was going to the studio.
-But you're going to miss the river, I protested.

 He was right, of course.
 He packed up the bass, my bass, the one I haven't played in over a decade, and headed to the studio.
 The apartment had that after-dinner quiet, after tense-ish conversation quiet, am-I-really-going-back-outside after a long day, a big meal, just me and the two kids for a tradition that was never a tradition quiet.
 (Like The Quiet Book by Deborah Underwood but for adults who drank wine and still had a lot to clean up.)

-Out to the river we went.
+But out to the river we went.
 Petra (the almost 3rd-grader) took her scooter.
 Wally, the fairly recently-minted teen, trailed us.

 Imagine that.
-A woman who grew up in the town of Yitong, 600 miles northwest of Beijing, bringing her girls to the Hudson River in 2021 to perform a tradition from the 8th century BCE, recorded in the old testament by a minor prophet.
-I'll be damned, I would have said, in my head, if I was the kind of person who used expressions like I'll be damned.
+A woman who grew up in the town of Yitong, 600 miles northwest of Beijing, bringing her girls to the Hudson River in 2021 to perform a tradition from the 8th century BCE, recorded in the old testament by a minor prophet because I'd read about it the morning of Rosh Hashanah because we couldn't go to my sister's because of Covid.

 Rachel, it is splendid to read again here of your life and family, and family life.
 The River tradition does sound like a good one, which is adaptable to the longings of humble souls everywhere.
 I've always been told that repentance means change.
 So ---